How I did it: Bought a home without a 20 percent down payment

 While mortgage insurance is common, it’s not the only tool for first-time homebuyers considering how much to put down.
 Jennifer Wendt, a U.S. Bank employee in Minneapolis, worked with a mortgage loan originator from U.S. Bank who specialized in first-time homebuyers.

-She qualified for a loan that allowed her to put down 5 percent on her condo without adding PMI to her payment.
+She qualified for a loan that allowed her to put down 5% on her condo without adding PMI to her payment.
 In addition, the loan provided some down payment assistance.
 In return, Jennifer attended a class for first-time homebuyers regarding financing and paying for your house as well as lessons in homeownership tips.

 “I think if you’re considering buying, it’s important to talk to somebody who can outline all your options,” she says.
 There are myriad of programs available, and the assistance ranges from grants with zero interest, forgivable loans to low-interest loans.